-On December 16, 2015, FitchRatings downgraded the rating on the Company's MRP Shares to "A" from "AA".
 The table below outlines the terms of each series of MRP Shares.
-The dividend rate on the Company's MRP Shares will increase if the credit rating is downgraded below "A" by FitchRatings.
+The dividend rate on the Company's MRP Shares will increase if the credit rating is downgraded below "A".
 Further, the annual dividend rate for all series of MRP Shares will increase by 4.0% if no ratings are maintained, and the annual dividend rate will increase by 5.0% if the Company fails to make dividend or certain other payments.
 The Company is required to maintain a current rating from one rating agency with respect to each series of MRP Shares.

-Series A, B, C, H and I Series F and G Ratings Threshold "A" "A" Method of Determination Lowest Credit Rating Highest Credit Rating Increase in Annual Dividend Rate 0.5% to 4.0% 0.75% to 4.0%
+Series C, H, I and J Series F Ratings Threshold "A" "A" Method of Determination Lowest Credit Rating Highest Credit Rating Increase in Annual Dividend Rate 0.5% to 4.0% 0.75% to 4.0%